PDF FLY v11 - Comprehensive Suite of PDF Converters

 - Easy Windows “Wizard” interface selects files, set options and converts in 3 easy steps

-- Outputs industry standard vector output formats which are scalable and editable at the text and object level including PDF, EPS, SVG, WMF, EMF, DXF, PS, HPGL, CGM, MIF
+- Outputs industry standard vector output formats, editable at the text and object level.
+Formats include PDF, EPS, SVG, WMF, EMF, DXF, PS, HPGL, CGM, MIF

-- High-fidelity image formats for Web and office including JPEG, GIF, PNG, BMP and TIFF can be generated at ideal resolution settings for print or screen display
+- Generates high-fidelity images for Web and office including JPEG, GIF, PNG, BMP and TIFF.
+Offers custom resolution settings for print or screen display

-- Options to map, reference, substitute or outline Type 1 and TrueType fonts to compensate for font mismatches between source and target systems
+- Options to map, reference, substitute or outline Type 1 and TrueType fonts.
+Compensates for font mismatches between source and target systems

-- Batch tools (FLY Batch) and developer DLL available (FLY SDK).
+- Batch tools (PDF Conversion Server) and developer DLL available (PDF Conversion SDK).
 Linux and UNIX versions offer command line interface.